Exposure and practice with foods and feeding

 - Relax with familiar songs, games, smiles, praise and lightness

-- Keep to your usual routines and mealtimes; this helps to reset expectations, sensory stimulus, observation and regular exposure to foods and eating
+- Keep to a routine of mealtimes; this helps to reset expectations, stimulate the hunger hormone ghrelin, and maintains regular exposure to foods and eating

 Growth Faltering and Nutrient deficiencies